mario-bermonti/mdigit_span_tasks_ema/lib/src/participant/participant_design.md

 - Participant Service
   - Exposes the participant data to the app
 - Participant Repository
-  - Interacts with dbs to update data (read, write/update)
+  - Interacts with dbs to read, write/update
 - Participant model
   - Contains data
   - Serialization operations